defi-org-code/serverless-demo/README.md

-# Serverless Function on AWS
+# Serverless Functions on AWS

+&nbsp;

 ## How to use this template?